Ty Cobb: Early years

 Three weeks after his mother killed his father, Cobb debuted in center field for the Detroit Tigers.
-On August 30, 1905, in his first major league at bat, he doubled off Jack Chesbro of the New York Highlanders.
+On August 30, 1905, in his first major league at bat, he hit a double off Jack Chesbro of the New York Highlanders.
 Chesbro had won 41 games the previous season.
 Cobb was 18 years old at the time, the youngest player in the league by almost a year.
 Although he hit only .240 in 41 games, he signed a $1,500 contract to play for the Tigers in 1906.

 As a rookie, Cobb was subject to severe hazing by his veteran teammates, who were jealous of the young prospect.
 The players smashed his homemade bats, nailed his cleats in the clubhouse, doused his clothes before tying knots in them, and verbally abused him.
 Cobb later attributed his hostile temperament to this experience: "These old-timers turned me into a snarling wildcat."
 Tigers manager Hughie Jennings, who took the helm in 1907, later acknowledged that Cobb was targeted for abuse by veteran players, some of whom sought to force him off the team.
 "I let this go for a while because I wanted to satisfy myself that Cobb has as much guts as I thought in the very beginning," Jennings recalled.
 "Well, he proved it to me, and I told the other players to let him alone.
 He is going to be a great baseball player and I won't allow him to be driven off this club."